system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ## Replacing the GPU:

-Thelio supports one dual-slot dedicated GPU.
-The GPU slot is a PCIe 5.0 x16 slot.
+Thelio Mira supports two multi-slot dedicated GPUs:

+- The top GPU slot is a PCIe 4.0 x16 slot.
+    - There are four units of clearance in the back of the chassis.
+- The bottom GPU slot is a PCIe 4.0 x4 slot.
+    - There are two units of clearance in the back of the chassis.
+    - This slot is forwards-compatible with x16 cards.

+Factory configurations only include one GPU.

 **Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 10 minutes
+**Time estimate:** 15 minutes
 **Difficulty:** Medium <span style="color:orange;">●</span>

 ### Steps to replace the GPU: